wheregmis/dioxus-motion/README.md

+> [!CAUTION]
+> This library is under heavy development!
+It is not ready to use.
+Proceed at your own risk.

 # Dioxus Motion 🚀

 A lightweight, cross-platform animation library for Dioxus, designed to bring smooth, flexible animations to your Rust web, desktop, and mobile applications.